awsdocs/aws-toolkit-vs-code-user-guide/doc_source/setup-credentials.md

 If you have already set your AWS credentials in some way, for example, by using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html), the Toolkit for VS Code will automatically detect those credentials and make them available to the toolkit\.
 If you haven't already set your AWS credentials, or if you wish to include additional AWS credentials in your environment, or if you need to update an existing credentials profile, you can do so through the Toolkit for VS Code, as shown below\.

 **Note**
-As an alternative to the procedures shown below, the AWS CLI command `[aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)` can be used to add AWS credentials to your environment\.
-This command can also be used to set the default region, which is needed for certain operations such as creating a serverless application\.
+As an alternative to the following procedures, the AWS CLI command `[aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)` can be used to add AWS credentials to your environment\.
+This command can also be used to set the default AWS Region, which is needed for certain operations such as creating a serverless application\.

 ### Create the Shared AWS Credentials File<a name="create-shared-cred-file"></a>

+**Note**
-\(If you already have a shared AWS credentials file, see the [next procedure](#update-shared-cred-file) instead\.\)
+If you already have a shared AWS credentials file, see the [next procedure](#update-shared-cred-file) instead\.

 1. Open VS Code\.

-1. To open the **Command Palette**, on the menu bar, choose **View** ≫ **Command Palette**, or use the following shortcut keys\.
+1. To open the **Command Palette**, on the menu bar, choose **View**, **Command Palette**, or use the following shortcut keys:
    + Windows and Linux – Press **Ctrl\+Shift\+P**\.
    + macOS – Press **Shift\+Command\+P**\.